There are many factors and features that affect the cost to replace furnace.

 For instance, a furnace with a highly efficient motor (electronically commutated motor or ECM) can save up to 15% energy use.
 A modulating furnace has an efficiency rating in the high 90s and will most likely cost more.

 The Average Cost of a Furnace

-High-quality furnace units have great benefits, including quieter functionality, and you can save on the cost of operation each month.
+High-quality furnace units have significant benefits, including quieter functionality.
+You can save on the cost of operation each month.
 When you consider the unit’s lifespan, you see why quality plays a role in the new furnace cost.
 You will end up paying an initial price that is a fraction of the total cost of operation of the unit during its lifespan.

-Though the initial new furnace cost can be higher, the low operation cost and low monthly energy bills can save you a significant amount of money during the coldest month of winter.
+Though the initial new furnace cost can be higher, the low operation cost and low monthly energy bills save you a significant amount of money.
+The cost savings are substantial during the colder months.